 The term of a private money loan could be anywhere from a few months to a few years.
 It's ultimately up to you, as the lender.
 Many lenders opt for a short-term loan, though, as this keeps their capital more liquid, allowing them to pursue other investments in a shorter period of time.

-For example, if an investor lends on a deal at 15% for a 6-month term and that deal is completed on-time with the expected outcome, the lender could then “rinse and repeat” within that same tax year.
-He/she could redeploy the capital in a similar deal for another 6 months.
+For example, if an investor lends on a deal at 15 percent for a six-month term and that deal is completed on time with the expected outcome, the lender could then “rinse and repeat” within that same tax year.
+He/she could redeploy the capital in a similar deal for another six months.